 Since by law NAEP may only collect information that is "directly related to the appraisal of academic achievement," it must concentrate on non-cognitive variables that are known from other research to have such a relationship.
 The law also specifically prohibits NAEP from asking about personal or family beliefs and attitudes.
-These points are emphasized in the Governing Board Policy Statement on the Collection and Reporting of Background Data by the National Assessment (adopted on May 18, 2002).
+These points are emphasized in the Governing Board Policy Statement on the Collection and Reporting of Background Data by the National Assessment (adopted May 18, 2002).
 That policy is incorporated into this framework.
-It is attached in the appendix.
+The framework also incorporates the Board's more recent Policy Statement on NAEP Background Questions and the Use of Contextual Data in NAEP Reporting (adopted August 4, 2012).
+Both policy statements are included in the appendix.